callumalpass/zk_scripts/README.md

 ## What is it?

-ZK Core is a set of Python tools designed to help you manage your markdown-based Zettelkasten notes.
+ZK Core is a set of Python tools designed around a super fast indexing system to help you manage your markdown-based Zettelkasten notes.
 It provides a modular collection of utilities for indexing, searching, navigating, and connecting your notes, along with a few extra tools for specialized tasks.

 It evolved from a collection of personal scripts into this organized package.